TGuillerme/mulTree/README.md

 install_github("TGuillerme/mulTree", ref="release")
 library(mulTree)
 ```
 The following installs the latest released version (see patch notes below).
-For the development version (not recommended), replace the `rep="release"` option by `rep="master"`.
+For the development version (not recommended), replace the `rep="release"` option by `rep="clunky-mulTree"`.

 Patch notes